Bergeron, Bruins beat Hurricanes 2-1 to advance in playoffs

 The puck slipped under a standing Petr Mrazek, bounced off his left skate and straight into the net for the 2-1 lead.

+“I saw that … he was standing up, so I was trying to catch him, throw it at his feet and see what happens,” Bergeron said.
+“I knew there wasn’t that much time left in the period.
+I said, ‘Why not try it,’ just because it was kind of a desperate play with a couple of seconds left.
+I knew we couldn’t really set it up and have another shot.”

 Bergeron and Krejci also had an assist each for the Bruins, while Pastrnak’s return to the lineup also provided a boost.
-The NHL’s co-leader with 48 regular-season goals hadn’t played since the fourth-seeded Bruins won Game 1 in double overtime and was a gametime decision for this one.
+After scoring 48 regular-season goals, he hadn’t played since the fourth-seeded Bruins won Game 1 in double overtime and was a gametime decision for this one.

-The fifth-seeded Hurricanes were trying to regroup from the Bruins’ dominating third-period performance to rally from 2-0 down and win Game 4 on Monday night.
+The fifth-seeded Hurricanes were trying to regroup from fading against the Bruins in the third period of Game 4, which Brind’Amour had called “tough to watch.”
 They responded by taking a first-period lead on Haydn Fleury’s goal, but they didn’t score again as the Bruins gradually climbed past them.

-Mrazek had 25 saves for the Hurricanes, including a pair of stops on 1-on-1 chances for Pastrnak before the Bruins finally broke through on the way to eliminating Carolina for a second straight season.
+Mrazek had 25 saves for the Hurricanes, including a pair of stops on 1-on-1 chances for Pastrnak.
+The Hurricanes swept the New York Rangers in the best-of-5 qualifying series to start their time in Toronto, but ultimately lost to the Bruins in the playoffs for the second straight season.

-The Bruins entered the postseason as the Presidents’ Trophy winner with a league-best 100 regular-season points, only to go 0-3 in the round-robin series to determine the top four seeds in the Eastern Conference playoffs.
-But Boston has now won three straight since losing Game 2.
+“They did it better, more consistently through that series than us,” Hurricanes captain Jordan Staal said.
+“We looked like a team that could win the series at times.”

 NOTES: Jaroslav Halak had 23 saves for Boston, which swept Carolina in the Eastern Conference finals last season. … Carolina played without 20-year-old winger Andrei Svechnikov for the second straight game.
-He went down late in Game 3 after his leg twisted awkwardly beneath him late in the third period after tussling with Zdeno Chara for position. … Carolina captain Jordan Staal played after being knocked from Game 4 on a jarring third-period hit from Charlie McAvoy. … The Hurricanes were without D Joel Edmundson for the fourth straight game.
+He went down late in Game 3 after his leg twisted awkwardly beneath him late in the third period after tussling with Zdeno Chara for position. … Staal played after being knocked from Game 4 on a jarring third-period hit from Charlie McAvoy. … The Hurricanes were without D Joel Edmundson for the fourth straight game. … Sebastian Aho and Jordan Martinook assisted on Fleury’s goal for Carolina.

 More AP NHL: www.apnews.com/NHL and www.twitter.com/AP_Sports